-Academic Dishonesty - Students found to be guilty of "cheating" or plagiarism on assignments and/or tests.
+Academic Dishonesty - Students found to be guilty of "cheating" or plagiarism (including use of AI without permission-Board Policy 5500-Student Conduct) on assignments and/or tests.

-• 1st offense. notify parents, assign a detention, possible zero percent on assignment or redo an assignment.

-- 2nd offense: grade reduction of one full grade for the class and a "zero" on the assignment - 3rd offense: failure of class
+- 1st offense. notify parents, assign a detention, possible zero percent on assignment or redo an assignment. - 2nd offense: grade reduction of one full grade for the class and a "zero" on the assignment - 3rd offense: failure of class